Not All Herbicides Are Created Equal

 The Desiccation Dilemma: Why Glyphosate’s Real Role Is Hard to Replace

-Icafolin isn’t being introduced to support organic growing, or backyard gardens, or regenerative food systems.
-It’s being introduced to preserve yields in a farming model that’s already heavily dependent on chemical inputs.
+Icafolin isn’t being introduced to support organic growers, home gardeners, or regenerative systems.
+It’s being introduced to keep yields up in a farming model that’s already heavily dependent on chemical inputs.
+In that context, a new herbicide isn’t a shift in philosophy — it’s a continuation of the same logic that has shaped industrial agriculture for decades.

 But “What else is possible?”